serain/netmap.js/README.md

 }
 ```

-You'll notice that `netmap.js` doesn't try to tell us if a port is open or closed (yet).
-Rather it returns the time in milliseconds (`delta`) the browser took to throw an error when trying to connect to the port.
-The default timeout is 1000 milliseconds.

 At first the results may seem contradictory.

 `192.168.1.1` is an embedded Linux machine (a router) on the local network segment, and the only port open is `80`.
 We can see that it took the browser about 5 times longer to error out on `80` compared to the other, closed, ports.

 `192.168.99.100` is a host-only VM with port `8080` open and `google.co.uk` is an external host with both `443` and `80` open.
-In this case the browser threw an error relatively rapidly on the open ports while the closed ports simply timed out.
+In these cases the browser threw an error relatively rapidly on the open ports while the closed ports simply timed out.
 The [Theory](#theory) section further down explains when this happens.

+In order to determine if ports should be tagged as open or closed, `netmap.js` will scan a "control" port (by default `45000`) that is assumed to be closed.
+The `control` time is then used to determine the status of other ports.
+If the ratio `delta/control` is greater than a set value (default `0.8`), the port is assumed to be closed (tl;dr: a difference of more that 20% from the control time means the port is open).

 ## Limitations